vaporyjs/merkle-patricia-tree/docs/index.md

 [baseTrie.js:26-57](https://github.com/wanderer/merkle-patricia-tree/blob/dc436426d717fed408f4d46fed23f6d26d03d39d/baseTrie.js#L26-L57 "Source code on GitHub")

 Use `require('merkel-patricia-tree')` for the base interface.
-In Ethereum applications stick with the Secure Trie Overlay `require('merkel-patricia-tree/secure')`.
+In Vapory applications stick with the Secure Trie Overlay `require('merkel-patricia-tree/secure')`.
 The API for the raw and the secure interface are about the same

 **Parameters**